-In this video I am going through the Sitecore Content Marketing Platform (CMP) Administration.
-We are hoping to release future videos for integration of CMP into Sitecore.
+In this video, I am going through the Sitecore Content Marketing Platform (CMP) Administration.
+We are hoping to release future videos for the integration of CMP into Sitecore.

 Note: The following is the transcription of the video produced by an automated transcription system.

 Hey, guys, this is Akshay Sura, I’ve been doing Sitecore since 2007, and I’ve been an MVP a few times.
 Today we’ll be looking at CMP administration.
 So, we released a video recently about content marketing platform and just an overview walkthrough of what it is today will be looking at some administration capabilities just to make your life a little bit easier.
 And again, I don’t have many slides for this.

 It’s mainly working inside of content hub.
 So, on the left, you see a plain instance of content hub.
 On the right, it’s based on one of the demo instances.
 So, off the bat, the only thing you’re going to see on the left is the logo I just uploaded.
 But on the right, as you can see, there’s additional information.
 So, there is a difference in the content you get out of the box, there’s not a lot.
 So, you would need to work with the Sitecore team who is looking at your metadata to set things up.

 So we will try going through some of the features inside of CMP today and then see how we can add the metadata we need at the, you know, any types we need as we go on.

 All right.
 Let’s go ahead and create a new campaign.
 You know, we don’t have a template right now, but you can create templates for campaigns so you can do multiples of similar types of campaign right now.
 Just try to create a campaign before I add any information, and we’ll just go through it really quick.